postgresml/postgresml/pgml-docs/docs/blog/postgresml-is-8x-faster-than-python-http-microservices.md

 	<iframe width="600" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vSLNYEaLD92xfrWhx6c2Q248NJGC6Sh9l1wm055HdTPZbakjQg0PVS9KqyuWrNepYvLeOdVNfbmhCwf/pubchart?oid=188372587&amp;format=interactive"></iframe>
 </center>

 Throughput is defined as the number of XGBoost predictions we can serve per second.
-PostgresML outperforms Python and Redis collocated in the same container by a **factor of 8**.
+PostgresML outperforms Python and Redis collocated on the same machine by a **factor of 8**.

-In Python, most of the cost comes from fetching and deserializing Redis data, passing it through Python into XGBoost, and returning the prediction serialized as JSON in the HTTP response.
+In Python, most of the bottleneck comes from fetching and deserializing Redis data, passing it through Python into XGBoost, and returning the prediction serialized as JSON in the HTTP response.
 This is pretty much the bare minimum amount of work you can do for an inference microservice.

-PostgresML, on the other hand, collocates data and compute, so fetching data from a Postgres table, which already comes in a standard floating point format, and passing it to XGBoost as a pointer through Rust, is much more efficient and therefore much faster.
+PostgresML, on the other hand, collocates data and compute, so fetching data from a Postgres table, which already comes in a standard floating point format, and passing it to XGBoost as a pointer through Rust, is much more efficient, and therefore much faster.

-An interesting thing happens at 20 clients vs 16 hardware threads available: PostgresML throughput starts to quickly decrease.
+An interesting thing happens at 20 clients: PostgresML throughput starts to quickly decrease.
 This may be surprising to some, but to Postgres enthusiasts it's a known issue: Postgres isn't very good at handling many concurrent active connections.
 To mitigate this, we introduce PgBouncer (a Postgres proxy) in front of the database, and the throughput increases back up and continues to hold as we go to 100 clients.

+It's worth noting that the benchmarking machine had only 16 available CPU threads (8 cores).
+If more cores were available, the bottleneck would occur when more clients are connected.

 ### Latency